By Gintautas Dumcius

 The Massachusetts Nurses Association, which had been pushing for both ballot initiatives, credited Senate Majority Leader Stan Rosenberg, an Amherst Democrat who is expected to become the Senate president next year, with initiating negotiations that led to the agreement.

 "This agreement is specifically to patients in the intensive care unit, which is the critical care area of the hospital.
 That's where patients need absolute constant supervision and a nurse at their ready at all times," Donna Kelly-Williams, a registered nurse and head of the Massachusetts Nurses Association, said in an interview outside the House chamber after the vote.
-"And this provides for one patient per nurse to be right there to take care of those patients at the most critical time of their life when they're hospitalized in an intensive care unit."

 She added that more nurses could be added to a patient's team, or if a patient requires less care and is stable a nurse could take on an additional patient.